jfarago/piPower/README.md

-# FishPi
+# PiPower

-FishPi is a node server for the raspberry pi that offers gpio manipulation from a web interface and/or a predefined schedule.
+PiPower is a node server for the raspberry pi that offers gpio manipulation from a web interface and/or a predefined schedule.
 It also supports ds18x20 sensors over i2c but but I need to add support for setting the sensor id's in the config file.

 My current setup is a pi zero with an 8 channel relay wired to 8 outlets.
 The web interface creates an on/off button for every pin in the config file.
 I also wired up the i2c pins to a 3.5mm headphone jack so I could plug in temperature sensors until my heart is content, via headphone splitter.

 By default, each pin is set to the on position when the server starts.
 This is the safest operation for my aquarium setup as equipment is usually on.

-Although I have tailored this project as an aquarium controller, it could be used for any project that you want GPIO manipulation from the web.
-It would be very easy to use this for a DIY smart power strip.
+Although, I have used this to build a aquarium monitor, it would be very easy to use this for a DIY smart power strip.

 <p align="center">
   <img width="800" src="https://i.imgur.com/EgLEloc.jpg">